Skip to main content

 Resh (ר) — 200

-Neville Goddard Meaning: Resh represents new conscious awareness and leadership of your inner world.
-It signals the birth of new ideas and the direction your life takes through awakened imagination.
+Neville Goddard Meaning: Resh represents new conscious awareness and leadership of your inner world, signaling the birth of new ideas.

 Shin (ש) — 300

-Neville Goddard Meaning: Shin embodies the spiritual fire that ignites transformation.
-It is the creative power within that burns away old patterns and fuels the birth of new realities.
+Neville Goddard Meaning: Shin embodies spiritual fire that burns away old patterns and fuels the creation of new realities.

 Tav (ת) — 400

-Neville Goddard Meaning: Tav marks the completion and sealing of your imagined state into physical reality.
-It is the final “fixing” moment where your vision is realised and made manifest.
+Neville Goddard Meaning: Tav marks the sealing of your imagined state into reality — the final fixing where your vision is made manifest.

 Comments